cosmos/sdk-tutorials/tutorial/app-design.md

 # Application Goals

 The goal of the application you are building is to let users buy names and to set a value these names resolve to.
-The owner of an given name will be the current highest bidder.
-This piece of the tutorial should help you understand how these simple requirements translate to application design.
+The owner of a given name will be the current highest bidder.
+In this section, you will learn how these simple requirements translate to application design.

-A decentralized application is just a [replicated deterministic state machine](https://en.wikipedia.org/wiki/State_machine_replication).
+A blockchain application is just a [replicated deterministic state machine](https://en.wikipedia.org/wiki/State_machine_replication).
 As a developer, you just have to define the state machine (i.e. what the state, a starting state and messages that trigger state transitions), and [*Tendermint*](https://tendermint.com/docs/introduction/introduction.html) will handle replication over the network for you.

+>>Tendermint is an application-agnostic engine that is responsible for handling the *networking* and *consensus* layers of your blockchain.
+In practice, this means that Tendermint is reponsible for propagating and ordering transaction bytes.
+Tendermint Core relies on an eponymous Byzantine-Fault-Tolerant (BFT) algorithm to reach consensus on the order of transactions.
+For more on Tendermint, click [here](https://tendermint.com/docs/introduction/introduction.html).

 The [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) is designed to help you build state machines.
-The SDK is a modular framework, meaning applications are built by aggregating a collection of interoperable modules.
+The SDK is a **modular framework**, meaning applications are built by aggregating a collection of interoperable modules.
 Each module contains its own message/transaction processor, while the SDK is responsible for routing each message to its respective module.

 Here are the modules you will need for the nameservice application:
-- `auth`: This module contains the concepts of accounts and fees while giving access to these functionalities to the rest of your application.
+- `auth`: This module defines accounts and fees and gives access to these functionalities to the rest of your application.
 - `bank`: This module enables the application to create and manage tokens and token balances.
 - `nameservice`: This module does not exist yet!
-It will handle the logic for the `nameservice` you are building.
-It's the main piece of software you have to work on to build your application.
+It will handle the core logic for the `nameservice` application you are building.
+It is the main piece of software you have to work on to build your application.

+>You might be wondering why we don't have a module to handle validator set changes.
+Indeed, Tendermint relies on a set of validators to [come to consensus](https://tendermint.com/docs/introduction/introduction.html#consensus-overview) about the next valid block of transactions to add to the blockchain.
+By default, if no module handles validator set changes, the validator set will remain the same as the one defined in the genesis file `genesis.json`.
+This will be the case for our current application.
+If you want to allow the validator set of your application to change, you can use the [staking module](https://github.com/cosmos/cosmos-sdk/tree/develop/x/stake) of the SDK, or write your own!

 Now, take a look at the two main parts of your application: the state and the message types.